Wyoming Mesothelioma Lawyer

 According to the U.S. Geological Survey, Wyoming is home to four known, un-mined natural asbestos deposits.
 Additionally, there are five former prospects for asbestos mining and three former asbestos mines.[2]

-Natural asbestos deposits of asbestos pose a risk to the health of area residents.
-This is because construction, road building, and other projects may disturb the asbestos, causing soil, air, and water contamination.
+Natural asbestos deposits pose a risk to the health of area residents.
+Construction, road building, and other projects may disturb the asbestos, contaminating soil, air, and water.

 Former mines posed the most significant risk because miners handled asbestos directly.
 Mining activities disturbed asbestos fibers, putting both workers and nearby residents at risk of inhaling the harmful fibers.